-UK-US initiative to study huge glacier
+Biggest ever Antarctic field campaign

 This can produce what scientists refer to as "marine ice sheet instability" - an inherently unstable architecture, which, once knocked, can go into an irreversible decline.

+"The other process we're concerned about is something called marine ice cliff instability," said Dr Ted Scambos, the principal coordinating investigator on the US side of the project from the National Snow and Ice Data Center.

+"This is where a tall cliff that might form at the front of the glacier begins to calve - begins to break away - in a runaway fashion.
+It hasn't been seen yet in this part of Antarctica; it might be present in some parts of the Antarctic Peninsula, but around Greenland seems to be a path to a very rapid retreat of the ice front."

-The ITGC aims to determine how this will play out for Thwaites.
+The ITGC aims to determine how all of this will play out for Thwaites.
 Its scientists will map the ice stream's every behaviour.

 They will monitor the way ocean water moves beneath the floating shelf, and drill sediments from under and just in front of the glacier to find out what it did during past warming events on Earth.